Title IV Toolkit

 NAfME Opportunity to Learn Standards

-Contact Mark Despotakis, PMEA Advocacy and Public Policy – advocacy@pmea.net
+Contact Mark Despotakis, PMEA DIrector of Public and Government Affairs – advocacy@pmea.net

 Title IV questions/Need assistance with next steps for your proposal or application: Contact Dorie Martin-Pitone, Ed.
-D- Director of Teaching and Learning/Federal Programs Coordinator for Marple Newtown School Dist.
+D of the Lower Merion School District.

 martind@lmsd.org